da-revo/This-Maybe-the-Truth/README.md

   * The self-contradiction
   * Idea of the statement being a belief
 * Free Speech
-* I think therefore I am
 * Logic and Reason
+* I think, therefore I am
 * The Scientific Method
 * Utilitarian View on Beliefs
 * How Perspectivism can benefit you